biojppm/rapidyaml/changelog/current.md

   - Added `ParserOptions::detect_flow_ml()` to enable/disable this behavior
   - Added `EmitOptions::indent_flow_ml()` to control indentation of FLOW_ML containers
   - The emit implementation logic was refactored, and is now significantly cleaner
   - Emitted YAML will now have anchors emitted before tags, as is customary ([see example](https://play.yaml.io/main/parser?input=LSAhdGFnICZhbmNob3IgfAogIG5vdGUgaG93IHRoZSBhbmNob3IgY29tZXMKICBmaXJzdCBpbiB0aGUgZXZlbnRz)).
-Previously this
   - Added `ParserOptions` defaulted argument to temp-parser overloads of `parse_{yaml,json}_in_{place,arena}()`